Justice of the peace: History in the United Kingdom

 Being an unpaid office, undertaken voluntarily and sometimes more for the sake of renown or to confirm the justice's standing within the community, the justice was typically a member of the gentry.
 The justices of the peace conducted arraignments in all criminal cases, and tried misdemeanours and infractions of local ordinances and bylaws.
 Towns and boroughs with enough burdensome judicial business that could not find volunteers for the unpaid role of justice of the peace had to petition the Crown for authority to hire a paid stipendiary magistrate.

 The Municipal Corporations Act 1835 stripped the power to appoint normal JPs from those municipal corporations that had it.
 This was replaced by the present system, where the Lord Chancellor nominates candidates with local advice, for appointment by the Crown.

 Until the introduction of elected county councils in the 19th century, JPs, in quarter sessions, also administered the county at a local level.
 Their many roles included regulating wages and food supplies, managing roads, bridges, prisons and workhouses and they undertook to provide and supervise locally those services mandated by the Crown and Parliament for the welfare of the county.
 To this end they set the County Rate, where one was set at all.

 Women were not allowed to become JPs in the United Kingdom until 1919, the first woman being Ada Summers, the Mayor of Stalybridge, who was a JP by virtue of her office.
-In October 1920 Summers was appointed a JP in her own right, alongside other pioneers including Edith Sutton and Miriam Lightowler OBE in Halifax.
+In October 1920 Summers was appointed a JP in her own right, alongside other pioneers including Edith Sutton and Miriam Lightowler in Halifax.
 Emily Murphy of Edmonton, Canada, preceded her by some three and a half years.
 As at 2018 in England and Wales, about one-third of JPs are women.

 In special circumstances, a justice of the peace can be the highest governmental representative, so in fact 'gubernatorial', in a colonial entity.
 This was the case in the Tati Concessions Land, a gold-mining concession in the Matabele kingdom, until its annexation by the British Bechuanaland protectorate.